-Community Kitchen seeks to integrate the campus and community to increase access to high quality and nutritious food through a multifaceted, innovative approach to alleviating food insecurity with an emphasis on rural Stearns County.
+Community Kitchen seeks to integrate the campus and community to increase access to high quality and nutritious food through a multifaceted, innovative approach to alleviating food insecurity within Stearns county.
 Our meal-delivery program utilizes surplus food on campus and in the community as a catalyst for education, collaboration, and community action.

 Community Kitchen envisions a mutually beneficial campus-community partnership that educates and empowers us to transform the current food system and mindset into one which comprehensively supports and nourishes our community.

-Certain parties within CSB, including the Office for Experiential Learning and Community Engagement and the Office of Sustainability, spent multiple years researching models of other campus food recovery programs.
-Augsburg was one of the first college campuses in the nation to start a Campus Kitchen.
-Over the past few years, we have held several conversations, conducted a study tour of their operation and researched extensively on the web.
-Augsburg's Campus Kitchen uses a model that includes: food to share, food to grow, food to buy, and food to know.
-This model encompasses a free food program, the community garden, the farmer's market, and food justice simulations.
-Augsburg's mentorship has been instrumental in the implementaion of CSB Community Kitchen, especially in the initial stages of research and development.
+Certain parties within CSB, including the Office for Experiential Learning and Community Engagement and the Office of Sustainability, spent multiple years researching models of campus food recovery programs, including The Campus Kitchens Project and specifically Augsburg's Campus Kitchen.
+Augsburg's model encompasses a free food program, the community garden, the farmer's market, and food justice simulations, and its mentorship has been instrumental in the implementaion of CSB Community Kitchen.

 CSB Community Kitchen currently partners with Bel Clare Estates, Hands Across the World, Anna Marie's Alliance, and the Dream Center to provide congregate meals three times a week.
 The CSB Community Kitchen strives to maintain a community-based focus through providing programs within the surrounding area.
 We work with these partners in order to provide access to warm and healthy meals to those facing food insecurity.
 Through these programs, we are able to build connections with those in our local community.